MobilePayDev/MobilePayDev.github.io/docs/pos/transition-to-one-platform.md

 ## New integration

-We will continually send out information to all registered integrators about the new integration.
+We will continually send out information to all existing integrators about the new integration.
 To read more about the technical changes of the integration please visit the [migration guide](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide/#point-of-sale-vs-epayment).
 As soon as we have more information on the documentation for the new version, we will update this page.